quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 We make a commit with the message `Add two correct solutions`.

 ## Stress testing.
 Our first test generator.
+Before adding the tests, we must ensure the correctness of the model solution first, because the model solution is used to generate the output of the tests.
+In this section, we are going to test the correctness of the model solution with stress testing.

+### What is stress testing?
 [Here][stress-testing] is the Wikipedia page about stress testing.
 In competitive programming, stress testing is used not for all of the reason stated in the Wikipedia page, but there is a main point: